Precise Learning Curves and Higher-Order Scaling Limits for Dot Product Kernel Regression: Introduction

 \subsection{Contributions}

-Our primary contributions are to establish the following, for data drawn uniformly from the sphere: \begin{enumerate} \item The empirical spectral density of the Gram matrix induced by degree-$r$ spherical harmonics converges to a Marchenko-Pastur distribution when $(d^r/r!)/m$ converges to a positive constant as $d\to\infty$ (Theorem~\ref{Theorem:mp}); \item A precise closed-form formula for the sample-wise learning curves for dot-product kernel regression when $m\propto d^r$ for all $r\in\sN^*$ as $d\to\infty$ (Theorem~\ref{thm:generalization-fc-kernel}); \item Empirically, the theoretical predictions agree with finite-size simulations surprisingly well even in the strong finite-size correction regime (Fig.~\ref{fig:multiple}); \item An extension of the above results to convolutional kernels (Section~\ref{sec:cnn}). \end{enumerate}
+Our primary contributions are to establish the following, for data drawn uniformly from the sphere: \begin{enumerate} \item The empirical spectral density of the Gram matrix induced by degree-$r$ spherical harmonics converges to a Marchenko-Pastur distribution when $(d^r/r!)/m$ converges to a positive constant as $d\to\infty$ (Theorem~\ref{Theorem:mp}); \item A precise closed-form formula for the sample-wise learning curves for dot-product kernel regression when $m\propto d^r$ for all $r\in\sN^*$ as $d\to\infty$ (Theorem~\ref{thm:generalization-fc-kernel}); \item Empirically, the theoretical predictions agree with finite-size simulations surprisingly well even in the strong finite-size correction regime (Fig.~\ref{fig:multiple}); \item An extension of the above results to convolutional kernels (Section~\ref{sec:cnn}). \end{enumerate} Finally, we note that our results also assume the high-degree coefficients of the label function to be random and isotropic; see \myeqref{eq:isotropic-random}.
+It remains an open question to prove similar results\footnote{See Sec.~\ref{sec:experimental-setup} for empirical evidences in favor of these results. } when the label function is deterministic.

-While finalizing this manuscript, we became aware of two concurrent works also studying the learning curves of dot-product kernel regression in the higher-order scaling limits~\citep{misiakiewicz2022spectrum,hu2022sharp}.
-Their main results are similar to our Theorems~\ref{Theorem:mp} and~ \ref{thm:generalization-fc-kernel} and are obtained using similar techniques.
-Relative to those works, our paper establishes slightly more general results on convolutional kernels (Theorem \ref{thm:generalization-one-layer-conv}), and provides stronger empirical support through finite-size simulations (Fig.~\ref{fig:multiple}) and improved formulas (Corollaries~\ref{cor:learning-curve} and~\ref{cor:learning-curve-conv}).